keu/docs/concepts/dags.md

 To get the most out of this guide, you should have an understanding of:

-- What Airflow is and when to use it.
+- Basic Airflow concepts.
 See [Introduction to Apache Airflow](https://www.astronomer.io/guides/intro-to-airflow).
 - Airflow operators.
 See [Operators 101](https://www.astronomer.io/guides/what-is-an-operator).

 ## What is a DAG?